Pixelrick420/Tetris/README.md

 **Known Limitations**
 - This game is limited to Windows systems due to its use of WinAPI for console handling.
-- The game logic does not include advanced Tetris mechanics like T-spins, hold functionality or next piece.
+- The game logic does not include advanced Tetris mechanics like T-spins, hold functionality.

 **Future Improvements**
 - Add a hold queue to allow players to swap pieces.